cjacker/opensource-toolchain-8051/README.md

 * Compiler
 * Debugger
 * SDK
-* Flashing/Programming tool
+* Programming tool

 # SDCC compiler
-There are 2 widely used C compiler for 8051 MCU, one is Keil C51 , a commercial close source compiler provided by ARM. and one is [SDCC](http://sdcc.sourceforge.net), an opensource c compiler.
+If you prefer using **8051 assemblly language**, [naken_asm](https://github.com/mikeakohn/naken_asm/) or [as31](http://wiki.erazor-zone.de/wiki:projects:linux:as31) can be used except SDCC.

-By the way, if you prefer using **assemblly language**, [naken_asm](https://github.com/mikeakohn/naken_asm/) is a good choice to start, I also made a set of patches  for it to support STC 8051 MCU better.
+There are 2 widely used C compiler for 8051 MCU, one is Keil C51, a commercial close source compiler provided by ARM. and one is [SDCC](http://sdcc.sourceforge.net), an opensource c compiler.

-I do not want to compare SDCC and C51 here, there are also not much difference between them.
+I do not want to compare SDCC and C51 here, there are not much difference between them.
 In my opinions, I prefer the opensource one. for [syntax differences between SDCC and C51](https://github.com/cjacker/opensource-toolchain-8051/blob/main/difference-between-c51-and-sdcc.md), I aleady wrote a brief note, please refer to it.

 Most linux dist already ship SDCC in their repositories, you can use APT/YUM or other package management tools to install it according to the dist you use.
 If you really want to build it yourself, at least you need make/bison/flex/libtool/g++/boost development package/zlib development package and other various packages installed and the building process is very simple: